Rated Excellent Online

 The second charge nature of a secured loan means it sits behind your existing mortgage without disturbing it.
 This is particularly useful for contractors who may have secured a competitive mortgage rate and do not want to disturb it through a remortgage.
 Additional borrowing via a secured loan allows you to retain your current mortgage terms while still accessing the equity in your property.

 Loan amounts for contractors through specialist lenders can range from a few thousand pounds to several hundred thousand, depending on your income, equity and credit history.
 Repayment periods can extend to 25 years, allowing monthly payments to be spread and kept manageable even on larger loan amounts.
+Lenders such as Shawbrook, United Trust Bank and Pepper Money are all active in the contractor market at different price points.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.